-The most remote of all the Peruvian Amazon lodges is ideal for those seeking to immerse themselves with like-minded explorers looking for an unrivalled wildlife experience.
-The lodge is famous for its close proximity to the world’s largest clay lick that feeds hundreds of scarlet macaws.
+This most remote of all the Peruvian Amazon lodges is ideal for those seeking an unrivalled wildlife experience in the company of like-minded explorers.
+Tambopata Research Centre is famous for its proximity to the world’s largest clay lick, which attracts hundreds of scarlet macaws to feed.

-The facilities are adequate, yet luxury is not what this lodge is about.
-There are 18 bedrooms, all comfortable and a perk too is the lack of mosquitoes around the lodge resulting in the ability for the lodge to have nice big, airey windows.
-Bathrooms are shared which isn't for everyone but Tambopata makes up for this with it's unbelievable location.
+The facilities at Tambopata Research Centre are adequate, yet luxury is not what this lodge is about.
+There are 18 bedrooms, all comfortable.
+There is an added perk of a distinct lack of mosquitoes around the lodge which allows for big, airy windows.
+Bathrooms are shared - not to everyone's ideal taste - but Tambopata makes up for this with its spectacular location.

-Being immersed in this remote location you are likely to spot many rare and beautiful animals and if you are lucky you may spot a jaguar, so we think that it is worth the lack of luxury for a raw and fully wild experience.
+Being immersed in this remote situation you are likely to spot many rare and beautiful animals.
+If you are lucky, you may spot a jaguar, a prize that we feel to be worth the lack of luxury for a raw and fully wild experience.

-The food is substance over gourmet.
+The food is substance rather than gourmet.
 Think fresh fruits, fish, vegetables and strong coffee.
-Meals are served to all the guest buffet style.
+Meals are served to all the guests in a buffet style.
 A trip to this lodge feels like a cross between a holiday and an expedition to a remote location.
 The resident scientists give evenings talks about their fascinating research to anyone that wants to listen.

-For real avid nature lover's lookinG for 4 or 5 days in one of the continents more remote and biodiverse regions then this in the best option.
+For real avid nature lover's looking for 4 or 5 days in one of the continent's more remote and biodiverse regions.
+Tambopata Research Centre is the best option.
 It is simple, but the experience is unforgettable.